bsv-blockchain/gitbook-bsv-code-academy/learning-paths/intermediate/supply-chain-passports/README.md

 **Congratulations!** You've completed the Intermediate Learning Path.
 You now have the skills to build production-ready BSV applications with complex workflows, multi-party coordination, and real-world integration patterns.

-Ready for more?
-Explore the [Advanced Learning Path](../../advanced/) for enterprise-scale systems, advanced cryptography, and protocol design.